What is malaria?

 - Your health condition (for example, whether you are pregnant, elderly or young, sick, or have immunity or resistance to malaria).

 During malaria treatment, your doctor may do daily blood smears to follow the course of the infection.
 Most medicines for malaria are ones you take by mouth.
-But you might get intravenous (IV) medicines if there are complications or your condition gets worse.
-If there are no complications, your fever will clear in 36 to 48 hours.
-And most parasites will disappear from your blood within 2 or 3 days.
+But you might get intravenous (IV) medicines if the infection is severe.

 The medicines used may change as malaria parasites develop resistance and as new medicines are developed.